konradha/swapmc/current/note.md

 ## TODO 2
 - check if moves are printed correctly (do better: print arrays at the end to avoid IO)

+## TODO 3
+- only print out particle moves if != -1 -> lot less data seeing the graphs, no matter the temperature